virtual-labs/exp-Linear-dimension-coordinates-dei/experiment/aim.md

-### The aim of this experiment is to study some of the fundamental notions in Linear Algebra namely, linear independence, basis, dimension and co-ordinates.
+<span style="font-family: 'Times New Roman'; font-size: 22px;">The aim of this experiment is to study some of the fundamental notions in Linear Algebra namely, linear independence, basis, dimension and co-ordinates.</span>